subor/sdk/docs/topics/ue4.md

 You can also use a binary built from the [SDK source](https://github.com/subor/sdk).

 1. [Build SDK Binary](build_sdk_source.md)
-    - In particular, you will need to build all dependencies targetting __v140__
-    - For example, boost can be built with `b2 toolset=msvc-14.0 address-model=64 --build-type=complete stage`

 1. From `RuyiSDKCpp\bin\Release`, copy the __include__ and __lib__ folders to your main module (e.g. `Source/PlatformerGame/RuyiSDK/`).